wrengr/bytestring-lexing/README.md

     $> runhaskell Setup.hs copy
     $> runhaskell Setup.hs register

-The test step is optional and currently does nothing.
-The Haddock step is also optional.
+The test and Haddock steps are optional.
+If you are not going to run the tests, then you needn't pass the --enable-tests flag.

 ## Portability